Project-Alhvynkaris/Project-Alhvynkaris/Alh Style Guide.md

 - E.g. as in for example, same clause as misc, but writing out the full *for example*.
 - I.e. as in that is, same clause as misc, but writing out the full *that is*.
 - Alh as Alhvynkaris (only after possible semantic satiation or if it must be written frequently).

+[^1] Use complicated words to *condense* information, i.e., to get to the point quicker.
+Do **not** use complicated words to add to your word count.
+Ensure your reader is capable of searching up the definition of words, so keep to common American English dictionaries.